 In all jurisdictions, reporting about the Euthanasia is required but this requirement is not taken as a serious rule and ignored.
-According to report, in Belgium city, Euthanasia cases are reported in Federal Control and Evaluation Committee.
-Compare to the reported case, legal requirements were not more frequently met in unreported cases as the written request was absent in euthanasia about 88% vs. 18%.
+According to report, in Belgium city, Euthanasia cases are reported in Evaluation Committee and Federal Control.
+Compared to the described case, legal requirements were not often met in unreported cases as the written request was absent in euthanasia about 88% vs. 18%.
 Specialized physicians were consulted less and drug generally was given by a nurse.
 The concern is raised when the euthanasia is assisted by the nurses because all the jurisdictions require that the act of euthanasia should be performed by only be physicians except in Switzerland.
 Before proceeding with Euthanasia or PAS, it should also be ensured by the second physician.
 It must be followed by all jurisdiction except in Switzerland (Pereira, 2011).